rockerrishabh/bun-hls-video-processor/README.md

 ## Features

+- Hndle routes using Hono.using Hono.
+- Basic CORS support for cross-origin requests.
+- Serve static files from a specified uploads directory.
 - Upload video files in various formats.
 - Convert uploaded videos to HLS format using `ffmpeg`.
-- Serve both original and converted video files.
-- Basic CORS support for cross-origin requests.
 - Error handling for file uploads and conversions.

 ## Requirements

 - [Bun](https://bun.sh/) - A JavaScript runtime like Node.js.
+- [Hono](https://hono.dev/) - A lightweight web framework for Bun.
 - [ffmpeg](https://ffmpeg.org/) - A command-line tool for video and audio processing.

 ## Installation